UniversalDependencies/docs/_fi-overview/extra.md

 ### Copulas and auxiliaries
 <!-- this section originally from TDT guidelines section 5.2.2 -->

-**NOTE: the following description copied from the TDT manual conflicts with the UD specification.
+**NOTE/TODO: the following description copied from the TDT manual conflicts with the UD specification.
 This should be revised or rephrased as a diff.**

-In the Finnish-specific version of the SD scheme, copular verbs and auxiliaries take no dependents of their own, with one exception.
+In the Finnish-specific version of the UD scheme, copular verbs and auxiliaries take no dependents of their own, with one exception.
 An auxiliary of a copular verb is attached to the copula, and not the main predicative as is the usual case.
 Note that this is the case